3.2 Spinal Cord Injury (SCI)

 Complete vs Incomplete Cord Syndromes

 A complete injury (AIS A) means no sacral sparing.
-Incomplete injuries spare some function and follow recognizable patterns:
+Incomplete injuries spare some function and follow recognizable patterns the exam loves to contrast:

 | Syndrome | Mechanism / Pattern | Hallmark Findings |